joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/lifecycle-and-controls/README.md

 ### 5. Controls - Segmented Control

-A segmented control is a UIControl subclass that allows the user to chose between one of several discrete states.
+A segmented control is a `UIControl` subclass that allows the user to chose between one of several discrete states.
 We saw this when giving the user an option to change the filtering criteria during filtering.

 Among many other properties, a segmented control has:

 - numberOfSegments: Int
 - selectedSegmentIndex: Int
 - func titleForSegment(at: Int)

-Create a label and a segmented control in a new View Controller named SegmentedControlViewController.
+Create a label and a segmented control in a new View Controller named "SegmentedControlViewController".
 Create an outlet to your label and an action to your segmented control named "segmentedControl"

 ```swift
 class SegmentedControlViewController: UIViewController {